 EAC members have the opportunity to gain personal satisfaction from helping MSU provide exceptional engineering education to our students.
 The experience also comes with opportunities to network with fellow members as well as MSU's leadership.

 EAC members are invited to serve three-year terms.
-Meetings are held once during the academic year.
+Meetings are held twice during the academic year.
 Members are expected to attend and actively participate in the initiatives undertaken by EAC.
-Members support the college by assisting in the development of new sources of support.
+Members assist the college in the development of new sources of support.

 Current EAC members